-The following summary is not exhaustive.
+The following summary, that begins on page 10 and ends on page 31, is not exhaustive.
 The Technical Report is intended to be read as a whole, and sections should not be read or relied upon out of context.
 The Technical Report contains the expression of the professional opinions of the Qualified Persons (as defined under NI 43-101) who prepared the Technical Report based upon information available at the time of preparation of the Technical Report.
 The following disclosure, which is derived from the Technical Report, is subject to the assumptions and qualifications contained in the Technical Report.
-The following summary has been reviewed by Anthony Woodward BSc (Hons.), M.Sc., MAIG, Simon Tear BSc (Hons.), PGeo IGI, EurGeol, Christopher Desoe BE (Min)(Hons), FAusIMM, RPEQ, Lisa J. Park, BEng (Chem) MAppFin GAICD, FAusIMM, Qualified Persons (as defined under NI 43-101).
+The following summary has been reviewed by Anthony Woodward BSc (Hons.), M.Sc., MAIG, Simon Tear BSc (Hons), PGeo IGI, EurGeol, Christopher Desoe BE (Min)(Hons), FAusIMM, RPEQ, Lisa J. Park, BEng (Chem) MAppFin GAICD, FAusIMM, Qualified Persons (as defined under NI 43-101).